gurureddy30/Weather-Monitoring/README.md

         ```bash
        sqlite3 weather.db < sql.txt
         ```

-  ## API Key

-  ### Set up the API Key
+  4. Set up the API_KEY.

-  1. Sign Up for the Weather API Service
+        ##### Sign Up for the Weather API Service

         -> Visit the OpenWeatherMap website: https://openweathermap.org.

         -> Click on Sign Up or Sign In if you already have an account.

         -> Verify your email to activate the account.

-  2. Get the API Key
+        ##### Get the API Key

         -> After logging in, go to API keys under your account section.

         -> You’ll see a default key named default or My API Key.
 You can use this or generate a new one by clicking + Generate.

         -> Copy the API key for use in your project.

+        -> And replace with the API_KEY in the configuration app.py file.

   ## ✨  Usage